Last Updated on October 29, 2021 by Muhammad Junaid Khalid

 - Open the Start menu and click on Settings.

 - In the Settings screen, select Update & Security.

 - Click on “View Update History.”

 - Right at the top, you will find the option to uninstall and hence reverse the April 2020 cumulative update changes.

 - Click on “Uninstall updates.”
 This brings up a new window, which shows a checklist of currently installed updates.
-In this case, they include the April 2020 cumulative update files, of course.
+In this case, they include Windows 10 update 2020files, of course.
 This is similar to the Control Panel’s program uninstaller – simply select one and click on the “Uninstall” button that appears above.
 Except for security updates, you may uninstall any of the listed files, but take care not to remove something important!

 - Instead of uninstalling these files, you can also try the various recovery options offered.
 These include a reset, restoring a previous version of Windows 10 (within ten days of updating), as well as a more advanced system restore option.
 The latter requires a disk image or bootable USB.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.

 If you like this tutorial, share this post and spread the knowledge by clicking on the social media options below because “Sharing is caring.”